Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/06_exporting_3d_scenes.md

 such as a CSG mesh blockout for a level, export it to clean it up in a program such as Blender, and then bring it back into Pandemonium.

-Note:

-    Only Blender 2.83 and newer can import glTF files exported by Pandemonium.
+Note: Only Blender 2.83 and newer can import glTF files exported by Pandemonium.

-To export a scene in the editor go to **Project > Tools > Export GLTF...**
+To export a scene in the editor go to **Project &gt; Tools &gt; Export GLTF...**

 ![](img/gltf_pandemonium_export.png)